Kutztown University Logo

 Bachelor of Arts in History

 With a history degree, you can be an effective voice for growth and change in whatever career path you take.
 You’ll gain a broad understanding of the human experience over time and the critical-thinking skills needed to apply history’s lessons to the present.
-You’ll be prepared to form grounded opinions about current issues and events, from politics to public policy to social issues such as LGBTQ rights.
-Career paths are as varied as government, education, historical societies, archives, libraries, research foundations, media, and business.
+You’ll be prepared to form grounded opinions about current issues and events.
+Career paths are available in government, education, historical societies, archives, libraries, research foundations, media, and business.

-History is the study of human change over time, but it’s so much more than that.
+History is much more than the study of human change over time.
 History encourages a way of thinking unique among the traditional liberal arts disciplines.
-Skills developed as a history major include: public speaking, writing, research, analysis, organization, observation and attention to detail.
-Historians are trained to think critically and find facts to support a position, a quality highly valued by employers.
+Skills developed as a history major that employers highly value include:

 As a KU History major, you’ll receive valuable personal attention from faculty.
 Classes capped at 35 students are designed around students’ particular historical interests.
 You can take advantage of study abroad opportunities, internship options, and faculty-mentored research.